Glossary

 Learn more

 Scalability in the realm of Artificial Intelligence (AI) and machine learning (ML) refers to the ability of a system, model, or infrastructure to handle an increasing amount of work gracefully and efficiently.
 It ensures that as demands grow—whether through larger datasets, more users, or increased computational complexity—the system maintains consistent performance and responsiveness.
-For AI applications moving from research prototypes to real-world deployment, scalability is a critical requirement for success and sustainability.
+For AI applications moving from research prototypes to real-world deployment, scalability is a critical requirement for success and sustainability, ensuring systems can grow without breaking.

 Importance of Scalability